MisbahAN/ergonomiq/README.md

 - **Longest Session**: Longest continuous risk period
 - **Detection Events**: Number of high-risk muscle activations

-## 🤝 Contributing

-We welcome contributions to improve the Ergonomiq system!
-To contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes in the appropriate directory (frontend or hardware)
-4. Test your changes thoroughly
-5. Add documentation if needed
-6. Commit your changes: `git commit -m 'Add amazing feature'`
-7. Push to the branch: `git push origin feature/amazing-feature`
-8. Open a Pull Request

-### Development Guidelines
-- Follow existing code style and conventions
-- Add tests where appropriate
-- Update documentation for new features
-- Keep frontend and hardware changes separate in commits when possible
-- Ensure security and privacy considerations in data handling

 ## 🏷️ Built With

 ### Frontend Stack